SpawnSPWN/XODS/RoE.md

 - Warship: Any ship engaged in PvP (this includes, but is not limited to; any ships staging for TC; ROE baiting; using survey ships to blockade during base raids; etc,) and hostile hunting

-## SPWN specific Code of Conduct (CoC):
+## XODS specific Code of Conduct (CoC):

 Follow RoE as stated on server 99 discord.

-Follow SPWN specific CoC and RoE as outlined below.
+Follow XODS specific CoC and RoE as outlined below.

 We respect the dignity of others regardless of race, ethnicity, disability, gender, gender identity, sexual orientation, religion, etc., and do not tolerate discriminatory or marginalizing behavior towards others.
-While a 3 Strike Rule for SPWN and server RoE is typical, actions that violate respectful behavior towards others *may* result in immediate removal from the alliance.
+While a 3 Strike Rule for XODS and server RoE is typical, actions that violate respectful behavior towards others *may* result in immediate removal from the alliance.
 Bigoted comments will result in immediate removal.

 Basically, don't be a dick.